Editor's Note: This blog has been updated for accuracy and comprehensiveness on June 22, 2020.

 - Follow up the next day

-Step 6: This is the opportunity to make adjustments.
+Step six is about the opportunity to make adjustments.
 Make sure that you see them doing the task correctly a few times before you send them off on their own.

-Step 7.
-This step is often overlooked.
+Step 7 is often overlooked.
 Make sure they understand what they did and how the steps fit together.
 They may just have a good memory and can mimic what you did, but getting them to understand the process and repeat it back anchors it in for the future.

 Following this simple sale training process will improve the long term production of your team as well as making it easy for management to follow up on their progress.